Taisuke KawamataAssistant Professor

 • Humanities & social sciences, Educational technology, Examinee Authentication for e-Testing

-• Informatics, Intelligent informatics, Recurrent Neural Network
+• Informatics, Intelligent informatics, Neural Network

 • Informatics, Web and service informatics, Video On Demand